tomsaleeba/ergoslab/README.md

 **How portable is it?**
 It weighs 360grams (180grams for each half) with cheap DSA plastic keycaps.
-It measures 115mm x 102mm and with 6mm standoffs, it's 16mm to the top of the switchplate or 31mm to the top of DSA keycaps, including the height of rubber bump-ons.
+It measures 115mm x 102mm and with 6mm standoffs, it's 16mm to the top of the switch plate or 31mm to the top of DSA keycaps, including the height of rubber bump-ons.
 I'll let you decide how portable you think that is but it was designed to be portable.